WWE continues to plan a return to TV-14 programming

 Everything seems to indicate that WWE wants to leave the PG Era behind, although it is still unknown when it will take place.
 In this sense, Bryan Álvarez wanted to offer an update on the subject at F4WOnline.com, giving as an example the songs edited in some of the company’s shows, such as the recent NXT Heatwave, where WWE silenced the public every time they sang “Holy Shit”.

-“Honestly, one of the reasons they wanted to move to TV-14 was because they were sick of having to edit those songsAlvarez said.
+“Honestly, one of the reasons they wanted to move to TV-14 was because they were tired of having to edit those songsAlvarez said.

 The WWE product was primarily aimed at younger viewers in the early 1990s.
 However, by the end of the decade, the decision was made to change the rating to TV-14which allowed them to develop more daring stories aimed at a teenage and adult audience.